Frequently Asked Questions

 Snow removal is practiced only in the major business areas and City parking lots after the initial emergency has passed and only when the accumulation is deemed significant.

-Snow Plan Priority List
+Snow Response Plan

 Shoveling or plowing of snow into the street is not permitted in Park Ridge.
 A violation carries a $50 minimum fine.